yeunga/science-containers/docs/general/Notebook/transfer_file.md

 > ![image](images/transfer_file/1_landing_click_upload.png)

 This will bring up a window that will let you select the file you wish to upload.
-Click the \'Open\' button as usual to confirm your choice of files.
+Click the `Open` button as usual to confirm your choice of files.

 > ![image](images/transfer_file/2_upload_window.png)